kore-ledger/kore-tools/README.md

-# TAPLE Tools
+# kore Tools

-Kore Tools are a group of utilities designed to facilitate the use of TAPLE Client, especially during testing and prototyping.
+Kore Tools are a group of utilities designed to facilitate the use of kore Client, especially during testing and prototyping.

 ## Build From Source